jprimrose/RepData_PeerAssessment1/PA1_template.md

 ### Imputing missing values
 * Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-1 - Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs) 2 - Devise a strategy for filling in all of the missing values in the dataset.
+* Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+* Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
-3 - Create a new dataset that is equal to the original dataset but with the missing data filled in.
+* Create a new dataset that is equal to the original dataset but with the missing data filled in.

-I still dont remember the data <sigh>
+Look at the data

 ```r
 head(act)